First, let's do a quick recap of why we use Time-Phased Budgets and Cost-Loaded Schedules and the various differences between them.

 5) Time-Phased Budgets address the issue of how indirect costs are time-phased.

 6) Time-Phased Budgets address the issue of time-phasing contingency.

-7) It easier to make changes to the cost forecast in a Time-Phased Budget.
+7) It is easier to make changes to the cost forecast in a Time-Phased Budget.

 8) In a Time-Phased Budget, it is possible to record purchase order and contract committed costs from the financial systems.